python/steering-council/updates/2023-04-steering-council-update.md

 ## 2023-04-17

-- No meeting due to PyCon US
+- No meeting due to PyCon US.

 ## 2023-04-24

-- No meeting due to PyCon US
+- No meeting due to PyCon US.